Monday, January 30, 2012

 Columbia University Wollman Auditorium, Saturday, September 17, 1994

-In a half-assed chronological order of appearance, “Frozen Metal Thanks” for da Memories to:
+In a half-assed, absolutely non-chronological order of appearance, “Frozen Metal Thanks” for da Memories to:

 And, below, a number anyone can appreciate for its title, at least.
 I don't think it's about people linking arms to maul down people in a venue during the breakdown.